Dopplenum/CPP-STL/README.md

 I will be using "int, string etc" for ease and not complex entities like pairs, structs etc 😉.
 You can replace it with any data structure
 If you are confused with the syntax or description, see the example.
 I am sure that will clear things BECAUSE I have specifically chosen
 :mag_right: "EASY + IMPORTANT + MOST USED" examples.
-Last but not least, I have added Leetcode Qns also which can be easily solved using STLs
+Last but not least, I have added Leetcode Qns also which can be easily solved using STLs.

 ### :memo:Different ways of using priority_queue (i.e. heap) :mount_fuji: